utat-ss/HERON-documentation/communication-protocols/spi-using-spi.md

-This a full SPI program to make sure SPI is running correctly on the microcontroller.
+This is another full SPI program to make sure SPI is running correctly on the microcontroller.

 ![](../figures/spi_example_code.jpg)

 This repeatedly sends ```10101010```.

-### More Clock Settings
+## More Clock Settings (advanced)

 ![](../figures/spi_modes.jpg)